 Planned Program Improvements

-The Midwestern University - Glendale PA program is awaiting approval from ARC-PA regarding a potential curriculum modification to a 24-month program beginning Summer 2021.
-A decision is anticipated in June/July 2020.
+The Midwestern University - Glendale PA program has recently received approval from ARC-PA to transition our curriculum from a 27-month to a 24-month program beginning Summer 2021.

 PA Program Student Work Policy

-Due to the rigorous time demands during the didactic and clinical years, the PA Program strongly discourages students who are enrolled in the Program from working outside of school during the 27-month Program.
+Due to the rigorous time demands during the didactic and clinical years, the PA Program strongly discourages students who are enrolled in the Program from working outside of school during the 24-month Program.

 Some students may be able to successfully coordinate campus work-study jobs, but the educational requirements of the Program remain the priority.
 Students who do choose to work at off-campus jobs despite this recommendation are expected to maintain all university and Program attendance expectations, professionalism, and academic standards.